Weekday cartoon: 1997–2005

-2000s
+Numerous early cable networks that began in the 1970s and 1980s followed a similar full-service approach to their programming to their broadcast counterparts; this included children's programming blocks, both on weekdays and Saturday mornings.
+The number of cable channels began to increase rapidly in the 1990s, allowing the different full-service networks to split their programming onto specialized networks.
+In the autumn of 1996, the USA Network discontinued its long-running animation block, the USA Cartoon Express; its sister block, the USA Action Extreme Team, which began in 1995, continued until 1998.
+TNT followed in the autumn of 1998, replacing its cartoons with drama series; TBS (as well as its then-Atlanta parent station WPCH-TV) also followed suit in the autumn of 1999 to focus on sitcoms (in those cases, it was specifically to direct viewers to co-owned Cartoon Network and later, Boomerang).

 Beginning in 2000, an increasing number of television stations stopped airing cartoons on weekday mornings and/or afternoons.
 By now, UPN's stations mainly ran cartoons through the Disney's One Too block.
 Some WB and UPN stations continued running an hour or so of syndicated cartoons each weekday.
 Fox affiliates for the most part had used the morning time period to run local newscasts or infomercials and only ran children's programs during the afternoon hours.
 Some Fox affiliates began dropping the afternoon block; in contrast, UPN, WB and independent stations ran their children's programs only either during the morning or afternoon time slots.

 In 2001, the Kids' WB block was trimmed down to two hours, removing the one-hour morning block altogether.
 Syndicated cartoons started to lack station clearances.
 Fox also ended its weekday afternoon Fox Kids block at the end of that year, with the Fox stations that had been carrying the network's children's block replacing it with talk and reality shows.
 By 2002, most UPN stations ran Disney's One Too from 7 to 9 a.m. or from 3 to 5 pm, while WB stations ran Kids' WB from 3 to 5 pm.
 In most of these television markets, these were the only cartoons available on local television stations.
 Some stations ran a syndicated cartoon or a live action program to meet the E/I guidelines that were necessary.
 Still, stations lost revenue running such programs.